 When it comes to electronics, these days most people lean towards gadgets whose function is easily understandable: a washing machine or an electric chainsaw, to give two random examples.
 But how do you explain to someone everything that is needed to make their equipment work?
 In reality, it is deeper than many imagine.

-X-ray inspection in the electronics industry is a non-destructive procedure that has gained important relevance in processes manufacturing and assembly of printed circuits to detect faults inside and below their components and their structures, which otherwise could not be observed.
+X-ray inspection in the electronics industry is a non-destructive procedure that has gained important relevance in manufacturing and assembling printed circuits to detect faults inside and below their components and their structures, which otherwise could not be observed.
 An example of this is the need to detect defects in the internal layers of a multilayer printed circuit or to be able to inspect the welds located under components that do not have pins, procedures that make it essential to be able to see through them to locate what we are looking for.

 The importance of PCB in modern industry